ruanjue/wtdbg2/README.md

 ## <a name="install"></a>Installation

 Wtdbg2 only works on 64-bit Linux.
-It depends on [zlib][zlib] for direct access to gzip'd files.
 To compile, please type `make` in the source code directory.
 You can copy `wtdbg2` and `wtpoa-cns` to your `PATH`.

 Wtdbg2 also comes with an approxmimate read mapper `kbm`, a faster but less accurate consesus tool `wtdbg-cns` and many auxiliary scripts in the `scripts`